 The North American largemouth bass is our nation's most popular fish.
-Perhaps more has been written about this species of fish that any other I have ever encountered.
-Speak to any bass fisherman or woman, and they will tell you stories of "monster bass", crazy baits and ridiculous situations that these fish have been caught in.
+Perhaps more has been written about this fish species than any other I have ever encountered.
+Speak to any bass fisherman or woman, and they will tell you stories of "monster bass," crazy baits, and ridiculous situations that these fish have been caught in.

-I could write for the next twelve months and cover only a fraction of the information now available to catch these fish.
+I could write for the next twelve months and cover only a fraction of the available information to catch these fish.
 So I will try to list several baits and situations when they are at their best.
-I expect bass "fisher persons" who, after reading this article, will know of one hundred other ways to do exactly the same thing, but here goes!
+After reading this article, I expect bass "fisherpersons" who will know of one hundred other ways to do the same thing, but here goes!

 You need a lot of equipment to fish tournaments!
 But for those of you who do not have a boat, I will try to help you catch from the shore.
 Three rods would be good.
 I use as many as ten or twelve in a tournament situation.
-Line can be from 10 to 50 pound test.
+The line can be from 10- to 50-pound test.
 Hooks sizes 1 and 2 work well on Long Island.
-The heavy line is for thick cover, as a three pound bass will pull you into cover very quickly and light line will break easily if your reel drag is not set correctly.
+The heavy line is for thick cover, as a three-pound bass will pull you into cover very quickly, and the light line will break easily if your reel drag is not set correctly.

-Ultra light spinning tackle is now also very popular, light rods with small reels and 4 or 8 pound test line are good, especially on heavily fished waters.
-You should use smaller versions or miniature sizes of common bass lures.
+Ultralight spinning tackle is now very popular.
+Light rods with small reels and 4- or 8-pound test lines are good, especially on heavily fished waters.
+You should use smaller versions or miniature sizes of standard bass lures.

 Imitations such as soft plastics should be fished slowly.
-A good idea when trying a new lure is to drop it close to the shoreline and watch it move as you retrieve your line.
+When trying a new lure, it is good to drop it close to the shoreline and watch it move as you retrieve your line.
 The key to plastics is to make the imitation look as much like the real thing as possible.
-Watch closely and then imagine what you bait is doing when you cast out into the lake or river on your retrieve.
+Watch closely, then imagine what your bait is doing when you cast out into the lake or river on your retrieve.

-Bait fishing for bass is of course an alternative.
-Most bass anglers will "wince" at the thought, but for children especially, this is a great way to introduce them to the sport of bass fishing.
-Bass will take live bait such as a crawfish or shiners, suspended under a bobber with no weight on the line.
+Bait fishing for bass is, of course, an alternative.
+Most bass anglers will "wince" at the thought, but for children especially, this is a great way to introduce them to bass fishing.
+Bass will take live bait such as crawfish or shiners, suspended under a bobber with no weight on the line.
 Hook the crawfish in the back or tie it to the hook with some light line.
-Live fish can be lip hooked through both lips, or the dorsal fin (middle of the back) to give an erratic presentation.
-Night crawlers and grubs are also effective.
-(Hot tip: With night crawlers or grubs, place large offerings of the bait on the hook if you want to catch a large bass.
-Small offering will often catch pan fish or perch, but big baits will deter the smaller fish from biting at your hook, giving you a better chance of hooking "Bubba").
+Live fish can be lip hooked through both lips or the dorsal fin (middle of the back) to give an erratic presentation.
+Nightcrawlers and grubs are also effective.
+(Hot tip: With night crawlers or grubs, place large bait offerings on the hook if you want to catch large bass.
+The small offering will often catch panfish or perch, but big baits will deter the smaller fish from biting at your hook, giving you a better chance of hooking "Bubba").